Beets Health Benefits, Nutrition, and Cooking Tips

 Beets Health Benefits

 Thanks to the vitamins and nutrients packed in beets like B vitamins, glycine, zinc and phosphorus, this vegetable can be a great help for common digestive problems like indigestion and diarrhea.
-Since it is also very rich in fiber, it can help regulate bowel movement and prevent constipation.
+Since it is also very rich in fiber, it can promote regular bowel movement and address constipation.
 Just don’t be surprised to see a differently-colored stool or urine ; it might be the reddish pigment in beets.
 If that persists when not eating beets, it will be best to consult your doctor.

 The nitrates in beets help relax and dilate blood vessels, improving blood circulation and lowering blood pressure.
 As a matter of fact, one glass of beetroot juice a day can already significantly help those with high blood pressure or heart disease.
 So if you feel like your blood pressure is shooting off the charts, having beet juice regularly might just be your lifesaver.